Onboarding Options for macOS: Workspace ONE Operational Tutorial

 1. Create a basic Workspace ONE UEM user account configured for Single-User Staging.

-2. In your Device Enrollment Profile, set the following options:
+2. Create a Device Enrollment Profile with the following options:

 • Set Authentication setting to ON.